Apollonia-Arsuf Excavation Project

 Fig. 1 - Apollonia-Arsuf, looking north

 The first systematic excavations at Apollonia-Arsuf were carried out in 1950, north of the Medieval city wall on behalf of the Israel Department of Antiquities, first by I. Ben-Dor and then by P. Kahane.
 The former excavated several trial trenches down to virgin soil, from which he ascertained that this part of the site never served as a residential area.
 He discovered a series of three different types of winepress, which indicate that the site served as an industrial quarter of the Byzantine city.
-Kahane worked on a larger scale, throughout the entire area, in six different places, three of which provided substantial architectural remains (Areas a, b and c).
+Kahane worked on a larger scale, throughout the entire area, in six different places, three of which provided substantial architectural remains.
 The excavator's main discoveries included three types of structures belonging to three different periods, Late Roman tombs, Early Byzantine oil presses and Late Byzantine / Early Islamic raw glass furnaces.
-In 1962 and 1976, following development works carried out southeast of the Medieval city gate (Area K), a polychrome mosaic floor and several bases of columns, located along an east-west line, were uncovered, all belong to a Byzantine church.
+In 1962 and 1976, following development works (of the Israeli Military Industry plant that encompassed a considerable part of the site) carried out southeast of the Medieval city gate (Area K), a polychrome mosaic floor and several bases of columns, located along an east-west line, were uncovered, all belong to a Byzantine church.

 The 1998, 1999, and 2000 seasons excavations were organized as a joint venture of the Institute of Archaeology of Tel Aviv University and the Universidade Federal do Rio Grande do Sul of Porto Alegre, Brazil with the financial backing of the Municipality of Herzliya and the Israel Nature and National Parks Protection Authority.